-Whole Grade Acceleration (grades 1-5)
+Whole Grade Acceleration (gr.
+1-8)

 Whole grade acceleration is the practice of assigning a student full-time to a higher grade level than is typical, given the student’s age, in order to meet the high-achieving or gifted student’s unique needs.
 Whole grade acceleration is rare, and many factors are considered when evaluating whether a child is a good candidate.